 The Walmart International segment includes various formats divided into three categories: retail, wholesale and other.
-These categories consist of various formats, including supercenters, supermarkets, hypermarkets, and warehouse clubs, including Sam's Clubs, restaurants, banks and various retail websites.
-Walmart International generated approximately 29% of Walmart’s fiscal 2014 net sales.
-The Walmart International segment is comprised of Walmart’s wholly owned subsidiaries operating in Argentina, Brazil, Canada, China, India, Japan and the United Kingdom; its subsidiaries operating in Africa (which includes Botswana, Ghana, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda and Zambia), Central America (which includes Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua) and Mexico, and its joint ventures and other controlled subsidiaries in China.
+These categories consist of various formats, including supercenters, supermarkets, hypermarkets, and warehouse clubs, including Sam's Clubs, cash and carry, home improvement, specialty electronics, apparel stores, drug stores and convenience stores, as well as digital retail.
+Its Walmart International segment consists of physical stores operated by its subsidiaries operating in Argentina, Brazil, Canada, Chile, China, India, Japan and the United Kingdom; its subsidiaries operating in Africa (which includes Botswana, Ghana, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, Uganda and Zambia), Central America (which includes Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua) and Mexico, and its joint ventures and other controlled subsidiaries in China.

 Wal-Mart Stores Inc

-BENTONVILLE AR 72716
+BENTONVILLE AR 72716-6209

 Company Web Links

 - BRIEF-Walmart's Vudu launches mobile offering to convert DVDs and Blu-Rays into digital libraries

 - Walmart announces plan to invest $800 million in Chile

 - UPDATE 1-Walmart announces plan to invest $800 million in Chile